Welcome to Nursery

 Please can you make sure that the gate to our Outdoor Learning Area is closed after you enter and exit the Nursery.
+We kindly ask that parents do not prop the gate open with any objects.
 Thank you.

 If your child is at home self-isolating, please refer to our notice board for weekly activities that you child can complete and our Instagram page for ideas to support during this period.